psvensson/node-red-contrib-firebase-admin/README.md

     {"files": array_of_File_obejcts}

-The storage-read module will read all file contents and output an array of Buffer objects instead of the normal one.
+The storage-read module will read all file contents and output an object of filename keyed Buffer objects instead of the normal one.